AST Refresher 2021

-- The Canada West Mountain School AST Refreshers are held in the backcountry of Mount Seymour, or Whistler/Blackcomb.
-Dates are specific to the location, as listed below.
+- The Canada West Mountain School AST Refreshers are held in the backcountry of Mount Seymour.
+Dates are listed below.

 - These are excellent refresher sessions for keeping up with new techniques, research and safety tips.
 Our one-day Avalanche Safety Refreshers emphasize development of specific skills to enhance your backcountry avalanche awareness and safety.
 Each Avalanche awareness refresher session covers a variety of topics - terrain evaluation, mountain weather, snowpack observations and the latest search techniques.

 If you have not taken any avalanche safety training before please review our AST-1 courses at our Avalanche Skills Training Course page.

 The Avalanche Refresher is held in the backcountry of Mount Seymour Provincial Park.

 Refresher Courses held on Weekend dates will meet at the Parkgate Community Centre.
 Due to severe parking restrictions and increased demand in Mount Seymour Provincial Park, access to Mt Seymour on Weekends is via the Mount Seymour Shuttle as we cannot guarantee that parking on the upper mountain will be available.
 The AST refresher group will ride up on the earliest morning Shuttle departing at 7:05 am.
 The shuttle departs from Parkgate Community Centre and costs $10 for a return trip (alternately, the same shuttle can be boarded at the Rupert Skytrain Station in East Vancouver at 6:40 am for $15).
 Shuttle fees are not included